Ehanlion/mist_obsidian/98. Quests/Mist Side Quests.md

 3. **Confront [[Tennyson Heralds]]:** If the group uncovers enough evidence or decides that they have seen enough, they can confront [[Tennyson Heralds]] either during or after the funeral.
 They may choose to expose his deception to the assembled crowd, revealing the truth about [[Alsolace]] and the fabricated threats posed by [[Erstorndin]].
 This confrontation could lead to a dramatic showdown, either verbally or physically, depending on how [[Tennyson Heralds]] and his followers react.
 4. **Disrupt the Ceremony (Optional):** If the group believes that the funeral is merely a cover for more of [[Tennyson Heralds]]’s schemes, they might choose to disrupt the ceremony itself.
 This could involve sabotaging the shrine of [[Alsolace]], secretly turning the crowd against [[Tennyson Heralds]], or even revealing the truth about [[Dmitri Mironov]]'s death.
 They might find unexpected allies among the attendees who have also begun to doubt the cult’s teachings.
 5. **Expose [[Tennyson Heralds]]’s Deception:**
-    The ultimate goal is to expose [[Tennyson Heralds]] and [[The Following of Alsolace]] as frauds, bringing the truth to light and putting an end to their schemes.
+    The ultimate goal is to expose [[Tennyson Heralds]] and [[The Followers of Alsolace]] as frauds, bringing the truth to light and putting an end to their schemes.
 This might involve publicizing the truth in [[Gullhook]], rallying the townsfolk against [[Tennyson Heralds]], or turning key followers of [[Alsolace]] against him.
 The group may also choose to expose the dark connections between the cult and [[Fedorov's Legion]], as well as their involvement in the slave trade with [[Livy's Livestock]]
 ### Possible Outcomes
 1. **Successful Exposure:**
-    If the group successfully exposes [[Tennyson Heralds]] and [[Alsolace]] as frauds, [[The Following of Alsolace]] will be thrown into disarray.
+    If the group successfully exposes [[Tennyson Heralds]] and [[Alsolace]] as frauds, [[The Followers of Alsolace]] will be thrown into disarray.
 The townsfolk of [[Gullhook]] might rise against [[Tennyson Heralds]], leading to his downfall or escape.
 Temple Glade could return to its original purpose as a place of worship for the true gods, or it could fall into ruin as the faith of the people crumbles.
 The exposure of the slave trade might lead to further conflicts with [[Fedorov's Legion]] and [[Livy's Livestock]].
 2. **Failed Confrontation:**
     If the group is unable to gather enough evidence or is outmatched by [[Tennyson Heralds]] and his followers, they may be forced to flee or fight their way out of Temple Glade. [[Tennyson Heralds]] could use this opportunity to solidify his power, painting the group as enemies of the faith and further manipulating the people of [[Gullhook]].
 This failure might strengthen [[Fedorov's Legion]]'s influence in the region and solidify the slave trade operation.
 3. **Silent Sabotage:**